Is Jennifer Garner Pregnant? She And Ben Affleck Not Expecting Twin Babies

 Ben Affleck and Jennifer Garner continue to live together with their three children under the same roof despite announcing in mid-2015 that they had decided to divorce.
 Their living arrangement and regular family outings have become the source of several unfounded rumors, including reports of their reconciliation.
 And a tabloid recently claimed that Jennifer Garner was pregnant with Ben Affleck’s babies.

-Ok! magazine claimed that Jennifer Garner and Ben Affleck were expecting twins, according to Gossip Cop.
+OK! magazine claimed that Jennifer Garner and Ben Affleck were expecting twins, according to Gossip Cop.
 The tabloid quoted an unnamed source as saying that the actress recently informed the Batman star that she was pregnant with two babies.

 Moreover, the report also claimed that Ben Affleck had checked himself into a rehab after learning about the twin babies, adding that Jennifer Garner had agreed not to divorce him if he would get sober.